alitarraf/lebdata/README.md

 Please address requests via email to the community manager at ([lebdata1948@gmail.com](lebdata1948@gmail.com)).

+The website design and content are inspired by the work of [RECON](https://www.repidemicsconsortium.org/) and [Dean Attali](https://deanattali.com/).
+Thanks for making your work Open Source!

 # Instructions for editing the website

 ## Editing the existing pages